 Those who pass the preliminary defense must carefully read the Application Guide for the Award of Doctoral Degrees.
-Then with the approval of all three supervisors, submit an Application for Conferment of Degree with the necessary documents to the president (via Kyoumu) by the designated date.
+Then with the approval of all three supervisors, submit an Application for Conferment of Degree and doctoral dissertation with the necessary documents to Kyoumu by the designated date.
 Degree applicants will first present your work publically at a formal hearing and then you will undergo a private defense of the dissertation and final examination.